-- (1) An approved maintenance organisation may sub-contract its maintenance functions to another approved maintenance organisation. - (2) Notwithstanding subsection (1) an approved maintenance organisation may sub-contract maintenance functions to a maintenance organisation which is not approved by the Authority provided that- - (a) the approved maintenance organisation is approved for work which is to be subcontracted and have the capability to assess the competence of the sub-contractor; - (b) the approved maintenance organisation retains responsibility for quality control and release of the sub-contracted activities, including the appropriate airworthiness requirements; and - (c) the approved maintenance organisation has necessary procedures for the control of the subcontracted activities, together with the terms for the personnel responsible for the management. - (3) The approved maintenance organisation shall ensure that the contracted maintenance work to be performed shall be in the form of a written maintenance contract detailing the required maintenance functions and defining the support of the quality functions approved or accepted by the Authority.
+- (2) Notwithstanding sub-regulation (1) an approved maintenance organisation may sub-contract maintenance functions to a maintenance organisation which is not approved by the Authority provided that- - (a) the approved maintenance organisation is approved for work which is to be subcontracted and have the capability to assess the competence of the subcontractor; - (b) the approved maintenance organisation retains responsibility for quality control and release of the sub-contracted activities, including the appropriate airworthiness requirements; and - (c) the approved maintenance organisation has necessary procedures for the control of the subcontracted activities, together with the terms for the personnel responsible for the management of the same.
+12. Display of certificate An approved maintenance organisation shall display the certificate issued by the Authority in a conspicuous place on the premises of the approved maintenance organisation for inspection by the public and the Authority.
+13. Advertising (1)A maintenance organisation shall not advertise itself as an approved maintenance organisation unless an approved maintenance organisation certificate has been issued to that organisation.
+(2) An approved maintenance organisation shall not make any statement, in writing or orally, about itself that is false or is designed to mislead any person.
+(3) When the advertising of a maintenance organisation indicates that it is an approved maintenance organisation, the advertisement shall clearly state the certificate number of that approved maintenance organisation.
+14. Validity and renewal of certificate (1) A certificate issued to an approved maintenance organisation shall be valid for 12 months from the date of issue or renewal, unless a shorter period is specified by the Authority or-